laurentperrinet/laurentperrinet.github.io/content/publication/grimaldi-23-gdr/index.md

   we build and train the network in order to optimize the inversion of this generative model. '
 authors:
+- Antoine Grimaldi
-- Antoine andd Perrinet, Laurent U Grimaldi
+- Laurent U Perrinet
 categories: []
 date: 2023-01-27
 draft: false